rustmoselydev/ml-projects/projects/wikibot/Readme.md

+Copyright 2025 Brian Mosely.
+This is NOT open source software and is presented for educational purposes.

 To make use of this model for offline RAG on any text content:

 - Chunk the data with parquet-chunks.py.
 If your data is in a different format, you'll need to adjust.
 This script originally works from letter-separated parquet files that are a Wikipedia dump and puts them into letter-separated .jsonl files